ceeblet/patterns/README.md

 **Technology Stack:**
 JavaScript, jQuery, HTML, CSS, Python, Flask, SQLAlchemy, SQLite, AWS S3 API, Boto

-## What It Does & How It Works
+## What it Does & How it Works

 #### Creating Patterns

-Patterns are composed of a series of lines drawn to the HTML5 canvas element.
+Every pattern is composed of a series of lines drawn to the HTML5 canvas element.
 When a user clicks `start`, `window.setTimeout()` is used to execute a line drawing function over a period of time.
 This makes a tree appear to grow on their screen.
 Every pattern a user creates originates from this tree.

 ![image](/static/images/home.png)

-The following code snippet shows the Tree class along with it's attributes and methods.
+The following code snippet shows the Tree class along with its attributes and methods.
+The value of an attribute is set when a user makes an action that corresponds to that attribute.
+Actions include: moving a slider to the left or right, clicking a color button, and moving the mouse anywhere inside the canvas element.
+The values of each Tree attribute are used in the drawTree method; different combinations result in a diverse collection of patterns.

 ```javascript